 Illustration by Rachel Tunstall

-In case of shipping delays, it’s a good idea to be transparent and communicative.
+To mitigate shipping delays, diversify your shipping partners.
+In addition, when shipping delays occur, it’s a good idea to be transparent and communicative.
 Let your customers know early and often about any updates to their order.
 Draft canned responses your support team can use when customers reach out and for automated order updates sent via email or SMS.